o7-Fire/Mindustry-Ozone/README.md

 ### Classified For Your Eyes Only

-# Requirement
+# Minimum Requirement
 * Java 14/8 (JDK 14 preferable)
-* Multi-Core CPU
+* 4 thread CPU
-* 8 GB of RAM for bots operation
+* 4 GB of RAM for bots operation

 # Build
 * 0.Install JDK 14